Talent-Development

 • Funding Period: 2 to 6 months

-• Funding Quantum: EURO €140,000
+• Funding Quantum: EURO €140K per annum

 • Funding Period: 2 years

-• Estimated Annual Cycle: May
+• Estimated Annual Cycle: Apr-May (IOI), Jun (full application)

-Human Frontier Science Program (HSFP) Postdoctoral Fellowship
+Human Frontier Science Program (HFSP) Postdoctoral Fellowship

 The HFSP fellowship program supports proposals for frontier, potentially transformative research in the life sciences.
 Applications for high-risk projects are particularly encouraged.
 The projects should be interdisciplinary in nature and should challenge existing paradigms by using novel approaches and techniques.
 Scientifically, they should address an important problem or a barrier to progress in the field.